 Originally set up in connection with the Ottawa Treaty on banning land mines in 1997, it was meant to remain in place for three months until the treaty was signed.
-Sadly, some countries have yet to sign the mine-ban treaty, including most of the permanent members of the Security Council.
+Some countries have yet to sign the mine-ban treaty, including most of the permanent members of the Security Council.

-The chair was taken down in 2005 in for renovation works at the UN, but put back up two years later in connection with the signing of the convention on banning cluster bombs, signed in 2008 in Oslo.
+The chair was taken down in 2005 for renovation works at the UN, but put back up two years later in connection with the convention on banning cluster bombs, signed in 2008 in Oslo.
 84 countries are party to the convention, again (unsurprisingly perhaps) lacking some of the major players.

 Sadly appropriate then, that the sculpture still stands.